Lee Yu Kee, Kitson and Tung On – Pioneers of the HK Plumbing Industry

 Tung On Plumbing (同安潔具)

 Left: Raymond Lee Chow-Lam (right) at the ceremony for gifting of equipment for student training with Sung Sing-Zak, principal of HK Technical College in 1966 (WKYP, 1966-1-6); Right: Ad for Tung On listing all of its projectsin 1954.
 (HKBCA Yearbook)

 Tung On Plumbing was another major player in the plumbing business operated out of 38 Lockhart Road in Wanchai.
 Raymond Lee Chow-lam (李秋霖), the proprietor of Tung On in the 1950s and 1960s was born in HK in 1912, He attended Wah Yan College and had 2 sons and 2 daughters.
 He served as chairman of the HK & Kowloon Plumbing and Sanitaryware Trade Employers Association and was involved with the Association of Siulamese in HK (欖鎮同鄉會).

-According to the ad above, projects which Tung On was involved in during the 1950s included Embassy Court on Hysan Avenue in Causeway Bay, Shung Ming Mansion at 114-116 Boundary Street in Kowloon, the Miramar Hotel in Tsim Sha Tsui, the Chater Hall civil servants quarters at 1 Conduit Road (formerly Sir Paul Chater’s Marble Hall residence), the current campus of Wah Yan College (Raymond Lee’s alma mater) on Waterloo Road (opened in 1952) and the Duchess of Kent Hospital.
+According to the 1954 ad above, projects Tung On was involved in at the time included Embassy Court on Hysan Avenue in Causeway Bay, Shung Ming Mansion at 114-116 Boundary Street in Kowloon, the Miramar Hotel in Tsim Sha Tsui, the Chater Hall civil servants quarters at 1 Conduit Road (formerly Sir Paul Chater’s Marble Hall residence), the current campus of Wah Yan College (Raymond Lee’s alma mater) on Waterloo Road (opened in 1952) and the Duchess of Kent Hospital.

 Article about Tung On winning the plumbing contract for Phase I of Mei Foo Sun Tsuen.
 Tung On managing director Ho Sang (center) with the sales manager (right) and engineering manager of the Mei Foo development project.
 (KSDN, 1967-8-26)